Myth 1: Get your air conditioner technician on Craigslist.

-Myth 3: You can use any type of refrigerant in your AC.
+Myth 3: You can use any type of refrigerant in your air conditioner.

 Myth 4: You don’t need routine air conditioning maintenance.

-Long-term, it will actually cost you more to leave the thermostat at a lower temperature over the course of the day than to raise it 10 degrees while you are gone.
-It normally will not take an exorbitant amount of extra energy to cool your home once you arrive, depending on your home.
+Over time, it will actually cost you more to leave the thermostat at a lower temperature throughout the day than to raise it 10 degrees while you are gone.
+It normally will not take an excessive amount of extra energy to get your home comfortable once you return, depending on your home.

 Fans help keep you cool, they don’t actually decrease the temperature of the home by themselves.
-In fact, fans (comparable to refrigerators) actually heat up homes.
-The motor that is causing your fan to operate creates heat, which can put heat in the air in the home.
-A good ceiling fan can help level the temperature of a room and may help to cool air by circulating, but if there isn’t a person below the fan to feel cool, all it’s doing is squandering energy and money, especially if the air conditioning system is already on.
-So keep ceiling fans off when there is nobody in the room and extra air circulation is not needed.
+In fact, fans (comparable to refrigerators) actually increase the temperature in your home.
+The motor that is causing your fan to operate creates heat, which can add heat to the air in the home.
+A good ceiling fan does help level the temperature of a room and may help to cool air by circulating, but if there isn’t a person below the fan to feel the cool air, all you’re doing is wasting energy and money, especially if the AC is already on.
+So keep ceiling fans off when there is nobody in the room and additional air circulation is unneeded.

-Myth 8: Where the thermostat is installed doesn’t matter.
+Myth 8: It doesn’t matter where the thermostat is installed.

 Thermostats read the temperature surrounding it to choose whether it needs to activate the air conditioner to cool the home.
 Installing a thermostat in the bedroom will only make sure that bedroom cools to the temperature that the thermostat is set to.
 Once the bedroom is cooled, the AC will shut off and the rest of the floor or home might be a lot warmer.
 If the thermostat is placed near a well-lit window or an appliance, it could continuously read the temperature as being much higher than the home truly is and keep running your air conditioner, increasing your cooling bills.